pflanze/xmlhub-indexer/README.md

     xmlhub-indexer path/to/your/checkout/of/xmlhub

 which will update the `README.md` and `README.html` files in the xmlhub directory and commit any changes to those.
-You can then "git push" the changes.
+You can then `git push` the changes.
 There is also a `--push` option that lets xmlhub-indexer do the latter, too.

+Note that `xmlhub-indexer` only reads files that have the suffix `.xml` *and are added to the repository*.
+If you create a new XML file, first run `git add path/to/your.xml` before running `xmlhub-indexer`.

+If there are errors in any of the XML files, `xmlhub-indexer` will not overwrite the files by default, and instead just writes the errors to he terminal.
+If you wish to proceed, give the `--write-errors` (or the short variant, `-w`) option.

 There are also `--open` (always open) and `--open-if-changed` options which open your browser on the generated `README.html` file (see